Cheryl Contee: Recognition

 Contee was included in the first "The Root 100" list of established and emerging African-American leaders.
 Huffington Post listed her as one of the "Top 27 Female Founders in Tech to Follow on Twitter" in 2011, as did Black Enterprise.
 Fast Company named her one of their "2010 Most Influential Women in Tech".
 Contee was also named in "The Influencers 50" in Campaigns and Elections magazine.
 In 2019, Kate Spade NY and Conscious Company named Contee one of 2019’s “World Changing Women”.

-Media appearances
+Media and board appearances

 Contee's work has been published or featured by media including NPR’s How I Built This Resilience Series, The Washington Post, The New York Times, San Francisco Magazine, BBC, MSNBC and CNN, HuffPost Live, Social Venture Circle, Silicon Republic, Stanford Social Innovation Review, Harvard Business Review, and MarketWatch/Dow Jones.

-She is also on several boards and advisory committees, including Netroots Nation, CovidMD.org, Hopewell Fund, Center for Cultural Power and Digital Undivided.
+She is also on several boards and advisory committees, including Netroots Nation, CovidMD.org, Hopewell Fund, Center for Cultural Power, and Digital Undivided.
 She has been an affiliate of the Harvard Berkman Center for Internet and Society.